mahuntington/panpsychism/unit_01/w02d05/homework/tic_tac_toe.md

 ** BONUS **
-- Write an AI that will play against you and make random moves.
+- Write an AI that will play against you

 <hr>
 ** Commit your work.** <br>